carlosgalveias/gcccli/README.md

 ## Usage

-To create a new project do 'gccli new' and follow instructions.
+* To create a new project do 'gccli new' and follow instructions.
   It will create a new folder from where you run the command with the application
-* Item To generate you can do 'gccli generate <model|route|function> name' To deploy the router do 'gccli deploy api'
+* To generate you can do 'gccli generate <model|route|function> name'
+* To deploy the router do 'gccli deploy api'
-To deploy a function do 'gccli deploy function <function-name> <trigger>'
+* To deploy a function do 'gccli deploy function <function-name> <trigger>'

 To test run 'npm test'
 To check test coverage do 'npm run coverage'